type

 8. The Rammed Earth Residence: Ancient Technique, Modern Appeal

-Rammed Earth Homes use a building technique that’s been around for thousands of years—think ancient civilizations building forts—but it’s still totally modern.
+Rammed Earth Homes use a building technique that’s been around for thousands of years—but it’s still totally modern.
+No, it doesn’t look like a cave.
+It looks like a work of art.

 Rammed earth is old-school, but it’s still totally modern.
 Proof that sometimes the best ideas are the ones we’ve had for thousands of years.